salomvary/fdk-aac.js/README.md

 # Port of Fraunhofer FDK AAC with Emscripten

-**WARNING:** This is an experimental library not tested for production and with unclear license situation.
+**WARNING:** This is an experimental library not tested for production.

 This projects ports the Fraunhofer FDK AAC encoder to JavaScript using the [Emscripten project](https://github.com/kripken/emscripten).
 Works in modern browsers and in Node.js.